Skip to main content

 Overview

 On June 30, 2022, Governor Gavin Newsom signed Assembly Bill (AB) 181 (Committee on Budget.
 Education finance: education omnibus budget trailer bill) into law.
 This law appropriated $600 million from the State of California’s General Fund to the California Department of Education (CDE) to fund kitchen infrastructure upgrades and food service staff training.
 Kitchen infrastructure upgrades are intended to: increase a school’s capacity to prepare meals served through a federal school meal program, including for meals freshly prepared on site; to serve fresh and nutritious school meals using minimally processed, locally grown, and sustainable food; to expand meal options for pupils with restricted diets; and to reduce waste.
 Food service staff training provided through these funds will focus on expanding meal offerings and promoting nutritious foods.
 Local educational agencies (LEAs) should consider using these funds to support the implementation of California’s Universal Meals Program.
-Funds must be expended by June 30, 2025.
+Funds must be encumbered by June 30, 2025.
 Funding is noncompetitive and eligible entities must register their interest via an online survey.
 LEAs receiving funds must complete a mandatory report by June 30, 2025.

 Funds will be allocated to LEAs, including school districts, county offices of education, and charter schools, that sponsor the National School Lunch Program (NSLP) or School Breakfast Program (SBP).
 Funding amounts for each eligible LEA are based on data and formulas explained in AB 181 and include data from all eligible sites within an LEA’s sponsorship.